UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 [TOC levels=2-4]

+## Overview

+Udash REST:

+* Provides automatic translation of **plain Scala traits** into REST endpoints
+  * Lets you cover your web endpoint with nice, typesafe, well organized, IDE-friendly language-level interface.
+  * Forms a type safety layer between the client and the server
+* Gives you a set of annotations for adjusting how the translation into an HTTP endpoint happens.
+* Statically validates your trait, emitting **detailed and readable compilation errors** in case anything is wrong.
+* Uses typeclass-based, boilerplate free, pluggable and extensible serialization.
+You can easily integrate your favorite serialization library into it.
+* Uses pluggable and extensible effects for asynchronous IO.
+You can easily integrate your favorite async IO effect with it, be it `Future`, Monix `Task`, one of the `IO` monad implementations, etc. Blocking API is also possible.
+* Is agnostic about being purely functional or not.
+You can use it with both programming styles.
+* Automatically generates **OpenAPI** documents for your APIs.
+* Has multiple ways of adjusting generated OpenAPI definition
+  * Provides a set of standard adjusting annotations, e.g. `@description`
+  * Lets you define your own adjusting annotations which may perform arbitrary modifications
+  * Gives you a nice, case class based representation of OpenAPI document which can be modified programmatically
+* Uses pluggable network layer.
+You can easily integrate it with your favorite HTTP client and server.

 ## Quickstart example

+### Project setup

 First, make sure appropriate dependencies are configured for your project.
-Udash provides Servlet-based implementation for REST servers but a servlet must be run inside an HTTP server.
-Here we'll use [Jetty](https://www.eclipse.org/jetty/) for that purpose.
+Udash REST provides Servlet-based implementation for REST servers but a servlet must be run inside an HTTP server.
+In this example we will use [Jetty](https://www.eclipse.org/jetty/) for that purpose.

 ```scala
 val udashVersion: String = ??? // appropriate version of Udash here